What Are Dividends? Here’s How They Work

 What Are Dividends?

 Dividends are payments made by a company to its shareholders.
-These payments are distributions, typically from a company’s earnings, approved by a company’s board of directors and made regularly, usually quarterly.
+They are distributions, typically from a company’s earnings, approved by the company’s board of directors, and made regularly, usually quarterly.
 Dividends can come in cash, additional shares, or other forms of payment.

 A dividend payment is made to an investor to reward them for investing in the company’s equity.
-Companies can increase or decrease their dividend payments depending on the volatility of their business, whether the company wants to deploy their cash into value-generating business lines, or reward shareholders for holding their stock.
+Companies can increase or decrease their dividend payments depending on the volatility of their business, whether they want to deploy their cash into value-generating business lines or whether they want to reward shareholders for holding their stock.

 It is important to note that not all stocks pay dividends.
 If you want to invest in dividends, you will want to choose the best high-yielding dividend stocks.